CSRavasio/oflibnumpy/README.rst

 - Allows for three different types of flow field combination operations
 - Keeps track of valid flow field areas through said operations

+Note there is an equivalent flow library called Oflibpytorch, mostly based on PyTorch tensors.
+Its `code is available on Github`_, and the `documentation is accessible on ReadTheDocs`_.

+.. _code is available on Github:  https://github.com/RViMLab/oflibpytorch
+.. _documentation is accessible on ReadTheDocs: https://oflibpytorch.rtfd.io

 Usage & Documentation
 ---------------------
 A user's guide as well as full documentation of the library is available at ReadTheDocs_.
 Some quick examples: